When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Many children who face challenges with reading fluency have learning disabilities.
 These disabilities do not necessarily have any relation to a child’s intelligence.
 Instead, they impact the ways in which a child is able to learn (5).

 Think of it as a journey across the country that most people will take by airplane.
 A child with a learning disability is like a person who cannot fly.
-There is nothing wrong with their ability to travel, or arrive at the same destination, it is just the mode of transport they use that is different.
+There is nothing wrong with their ability to travel or arrive at the same destination; they just need to use a different mode of transportation.

 Stress